Internal Communication in International Companies: Succeeding

 In many global companies, the scene repeats itself.
 The headquarters publishes a message deemed clear, well-validated, perfectly aligned with the strategy.
 Two days later, a subsidiary in Asia has barely relayed it, a team in Europe has understood it as an operational directive when it was meant to be a framework, and in Latin America, managers are still asking what it concretely changes for their teams.

 The problem is almost never the absence of tools.
 It comes from the gap between what is sent and what is actually understood, accepted, and then relayed.
-In internal communication for international companies, the central difficulty is not disseminating a message.
-It is creating a common reference point despite cultures, languages, managerial habits, and distance.
+In internal communication within an international company, the central difficulty is not disseminating a message.
+It’s creating a common reference point despite cultures, languages, managerial habits, and distance.

 I have seen organizations invest in a very clean intranet, impeccable newsletters, and sophisticated manager kits, only to fail on the essentials.
 Employees did not feel included.
 Subsidiaries felt they were receiving a message from above.
 Local managers had to translate broadly.
 Not just the words, but the intent, the priority, and sometimes even the tone.